Recipe courtesy Kuching Food Point, Singapore

 - Blanch the choi sum.

-- Assemble the noodles, sliced loin and minced meat in a bowl.
+- Assemble the noodles, sliced pork and minced meat in a bowl.
 Top the noodles with the fried shallots and garlic and drizzle on some shallot oil before serving.

-- Garnish with spring onion and add sambal for some heat.
+- Garnish with some chopped spring onion and add sambal for some heat.

 For more recipes like this, like Foodie on Facebook